-\begin{enumerate}[noitemsep,leftmargin=*] \item For which computational task types does mean-difference FV extraction succeed, and for which does it fail? \item Is cross-template transfer success predicted by geometric alignment (cosine similarity), or by in-distribution steering efficacy? \item When FV steering succeeds, can the model's own logit lens decode the correct answer at intermediate layers---or does the FV operate through pathways invisible to the model's output head? \item How do these patterns vary across model families and between base \vs\ instruction-tuned variants? \end{enumerate}
+We address all of these limitations: 12 tasks across 5 principled computational categories, 6 models from 3 families, task-specific templates, logit-lens analysis, FV vocabulary projection, independent baselines, and data-derived thresholds.
+We frame four research questions: \begin{enumerate}[noitemsep,leftmargin=*] \item For which computational task types does mean-difference FV extraction succeed, and for which does it fail? \item Is cross-template transfer success predicted by geometric alignment (cosine similarity), or by IID steering efficacy? \item When FV steering succeeds, can the model's own logit lens decode the correct answer at intermediate layers---or does the FV operate through pathways invisible to the model's output head? \item How do these patterns vary across model families and between base and instruction-tuned variants? \end{enumerate}

 Question 3 is the most novel---and produced the most surprising answer.
-By combining FV steering evaluation with the logit lens---the model's own unembedding applied at each intermediate layer---we construct a $2 \times 2$ matrix: \{logit lens decodes correctly, logit lens fails\} $\times$ \{FV succeeds, FV fails\}.
+Combining FV steering with the logit lens at each intermediate layer, we construct a $2\times 2$ matrix: \{logit lens decodes, fails\} $\times$ \{FV steering succeeds, fails\}.
 We expected the upper-right cell---\emph{decodability without steerability}---to be populated.
 Instead, it is empty on 4 of 6 models and contains only 3 of 72 task$\times$model instances (all Mistral).
-The lower-left cell---\emph{steerability without decodability}---is the actual finding (10/72 instances): FVs steer behavior through representational subspaces that the model's own unembedding cannot decode at any intermediate layer.
-Unlike linear probing, the logit lens uses no learned parameters, sidestepping the probe complexity critique~\citep{hewitt2019designing}.
+The actual finding is the lower-left cell---\emph{steerability without decodability}---with 10 of 72 instances spanning all families except Gemma Base.
+FVs steer behavior through subspaces the model's own unembedding cannot decode at any intermediate layer.
+Unlike linear probing, the logit lens uses no learned parameters, sidestepping the probe-complexity critique~\citep{hewitt2019designing}.